acrolinx/clj-queue-by/README.md

            {:name "alice" :data 3},
     bob:   {:name "bob"   :data "x"}

-When you start pulling it will deliver the items in this order:
+When you start pulling, it will deliver the items in this order:

 1. Pull `{:name "alice" :data 1}`
 2. Pull `{:name "bob"   :data "x"}`